-Crashes on curves that kill people and destroy buses result from excessive speed, often when rain or snow has made the road slippery.
+Accidents on curves result from excessive speed, often when rain or snow has made the road slippery.
 Every banked curve has a safe "design speed."
 In good weather, the posted speed is safe for cars but it may be too high for many buses.
 With good traction, the bus may roll over; with poor traction, it might slide off the curve.
-Reduce speed for curves!
+Reduce speed for curves.
 If your bus leans toward the outside on a banked curve, you are driving too fast.

-4.3.5 - Railroad-highway Crossing/ Stops
+4.3.5 - Railroad-highway Crossings Stops

-Stop at RR Crossings:
+Stop at Railroad Crossings

 - Stop your bus between 15 and 50 feet before railroad crossings. - Listen and look in both directions for trains.
-You should open your forward door if it improves your ability to see or hear an approaching train. - Before crossing after a train has passed, make sure there isn't another train coming in the other direction on other tracks.

-- If your bus has a manual transmission, never change gears while crossing the tracks. - You do not have to stop, but must slow down and carefully check for other vehicles: - At streetcar crossings. - Where a policeman or flagman is directing traffic. - If a traffic signal is green. - At crossings marked as "exempt" or "abandoned."
+You should open your forward door if it improves your ability to see or hear an approaching train. - Before crossing after a train has passed, make sure there is not another train coming in the other direction on other tracks. - If your bus has a manual transmission, never change gears while crossing the tracks. - You do not have to stop, but must slow down and carefully check for other vehicles: - At streetcar crossings. - Where a policeman or flagman is directing traffic. - -If a traffic signal is green. - -At crossings marked as "exempt" or "abandoned."